tasket/wyng-backup/README.md

 #### Options/Parameters for arch-init

-`--local` takes the source volume group and pool as 'vgname/poolname' for the `arch-init` command.
+`--local` takes one of two forms: Either the source volume group and pool as 'vgname/poolname' or a file path on a reflink-capable filesystem such as Btrfs or XFS (for Btrfs the path should end at a subvolume).
-These LVM objects don't have to exist before using `arch-init` but they will have to be there before using `send`.

-`--dest` when using `arch-init`, describes the location where backups will be sent.
+`--dest` is a URL pointing to the location where the archive will be stored.
 It accepts one of the following forms, always ending in a mountpoint path:

 | _URL Form_ | _Destination Type_